More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Comparison to existing methods with uniform random seeds

 \Label{s8} We compare our random hash functions $f_{{\rm F1},R},\dots, f_{{\rm F4},R}$ with the existing methods of quantum $(t,\epsilon)$-quantum strong extractors; i.e., we derive the comparison results outlined in Section \ref{s1} and in Table \ref{hikaku}.

-Comparisons with the (modified) Toeplitz and with classical strong blenders \cite{DEOR04} are straightforward; the result is that they require the same min entropy $t$ for the input to the hash function, and a larger min entropy $h$ for the random seeds (c.f., Table \ref{hikaku}).
+First, we compare the (modified) Toeplitz and the classical strong blenders \cite{DEOR04} because the latter also allows a non-uniform seed.
+This comparison is straightforward as follows. the result is that they require the same min entropy $t$ for the input to the hash function, and a larger min entropy $h$ for the random seeds (c.f., Table \ref{hikaku}).
 The rest of this section is devoted to a detailed analysis on the performances of our random hash function, the extractors given in papers \cite{TSSR11,MS14}, and the Trevisan-based extractors discussed in \cite{DPVR12}.